powercloudsdn/documentation/terms-and-conditions/service-agreement.md

 By posting Content on or through our Product and Service, You represent and warrant that: (i) Content is yours (you own it) and/or you have the right to use it and the right to grant us the rights and license as provided in these Terms, and (ii) that the posting of your Content on or through our Products or Service does not violate the privacy rights, publicity rights, copyrights, contract rights or any other rights of any person or entity.
 We reserve the right to terminate the account of anyone found to be infringing on a copyright.

 You retain any and all of your rights to any Content you submit, post or display on or through our Product or Services and you are responsible for protecting those rights.
 We take no responsibility and assume no liability for Content you or any third party posts on or through our Product or Service.
-However, by posting Content using PowerCloud you grant us the right and license to use, modify, publicly perform, publicly display, reproduce, and distribute such Content on and through our Product or Service.
+However, by posting Content using MikroCloud you grant us the right and license to use, modify, publicly perform, publicly display, reproduce, and distribute such Content on and through our Product or Service.
 You agree that this license includes the right for us to make your Content available to other users of our Products or Service, who may also use your Content subject to these Terms.

-PowerCloud has the right but not the obligation to monitor and edit all Content provided by users.
+MikroCloud has the right but not the obligation to monitor and edit all Content provided by users.

 ## Prohibited uses
 You may use our Products and Services only for lawful purposes and in accordance with Terms.
 You agree not to use Products and Services: